mohimanilab/Seq2PKS/README.md

 #### Local environment

-Below packages are needed along with python.
+The below packages are needed along with Python.

 * `git`
 * `pandas`